 This week, the UN Climate Change Conference of the Parties (COP25) is being held in Madrid incorporating Kyoto Protocol (CMP15) and acting as the second meeting for parties in the Paris Agreement (CMA2).
 COP25 allows for leaders to unite and work on reducing global anthropogenic climate change.

-This year, in the build up to COP25, we have seen unprecedented worldwide attention to climate change.
+This year, in the build up to the 2019 COP25, we have seen unprecedented worldwide attention to climate change.
 There has been a global mobilisation and huge growth in number of protests, with leading figures like Greta Thunberg representing the voice of a young generation severely affected by the crisis.

 The UK, France, Canada and Ireland have all declared a climate emergency.
 Populations across the world are waking up to the irrefutable problem, and pressure is mounting rapidly for COP25 to make real progress in the fight against the climate crisis.